Economy of Ghana: Oil & Gas

 Ghana discovered significant reserves of oil and natural gas offshore throughout the 2000s and 2010s.
 The country officially became an oil & gas producer in 2010 with the commissioning of the Jubilee field by Tullow Oil and currently produces from three major offshore hubs: Jubilee, TEN, and OCTP.
 In 2021, its production stood at some 150,000 barrels of oil per day (bopd).
 Since production began in 2010 Ghana has rose to be the 34th largest national producer of oil.

 In 2021 Ghana exported more than 71mil barrels of oil.
 China was the largest importer of Ghana oil, receiving over 41% of exports with South Africa, the second largest importer, taking 13.9%.

 Solar energy

 Ghana has aggressively begun the construction of solar plants across its sun-rich land in an aim to become the first country to get 6% of its energy from solar energy generation.
-Since construction began in the early 2010's electricity generation from solar has gone from zero KWh in 2014 to over 60 GWh in 2020, accounting for .46% of Ghana's electricity consumption.
+Since construction began in the early 2010s electricity generation from solar has gone from zero KWh in 2014 to over 60 GWh in 2020, accounting for .46% of Ghana's electricity consumption.